PIYUSHDAHLE/PIYUSHDAHLE/README.md

   ![banner](https://github.com/PIYUSHDAHLE/PIYUSHDAHLE/assets/57090813/e3b7cd6a-ed89-4a6e-8d39-5a2ae4db9e56)
 ## 💫 About Me:
 <p align="center">
-Hi, I'm Piyush Dahle from Balaghat.<br><br>I have completed my graduation in the year from BUIT College bhopal in B.E. with stream CSE.<br><br>Currently, I'm learning the Java Full Stack Development from Ashok IT in hyderabad.<br><br>As a fresher i'm looking for a job.<br><br>
+Hi, I'm Piyush Dahle from Balaghat.<br><br>I have completed my graduation in the year from BUIT College bhopal in B.E. with stream CSE.<br><br>Currently, I'm learning the Java Full Stack Development from Ashok IT in hyderabad.<br><br>
 </p>

 ## 🌐 Socials: